nus-cs2103-AY2021S2/tp/docs/UserGuide.md

  :information_source: **NOTE:** Every field except the student's matriculation number can be edited.
 Should you wish to edit the matriculation number of a student, you must first delete the student entry and add a new one with the updated matriculation number.

-> For a smooth user experience, please refer to the  please refer to the [Input Formats](#input-formats) section below for more information regarding input formats.
-That section explains which prefix should be used for each piece of information and how the information should be presented to the program.
+> For a smooth user experience, please refer to the [Input Formats](#input-formats) section below for more information regarding the input accepted by the edit student command.

 Format: `edit INDEX [n/NAME] [f/FACULTY] [p/PHONE] [e/EMAIL] [a/ADDRESS] [s/VACCINATION_STATUS] [m/MEDICAL_DETAILS] [r/SCHOOL_RESIDENCE]`